Winter breaks on Mull – how to best prepare

 Without getting in the car you can explore the history in the landscape here at Treshnish too, like the turf walls and ruined buildings of Scoma, near Haunn – in the photograph below.

 There are places to eat in Tobermory – cafes that remain open and hotels and pubs where you can get an evening meal.
 The difference between summer and winter is that there is not such a big choice.
 So please come expecting to find somewhere to eat, rather than expecting to have a huge choice of places to eat.

 I am writing this blog in November and at the moment the shops in Tobermory are open, as they are in the summer – just operating shorter opening hours.

 Live like a local

 Think of being on Mull in the winter as a way of seeing the bare bones of the island.
 Look on our local community noticeboard in Dervaig.
 Pick up a copy of Round and About, the monthly island paper.
-It has a long list of What’s On!
-Lots of Christmas markets in November and December – on Mull and Iona.

 There is still plenty of wildlife around.
 Just yesterday Somerset alerted me to a pair of White tailed eagles flying near the farmhouse – spotted without trying!